Career Development and Placement FAQs

 - What types of resources will be available to me in the Career Development and Placement Center?

 The Career Center offers a range of services, programs and resources designed to help students make educated decisions about majors and careers; effectively identify their skills and abilities and market them to employers and graduate programs; and research, identify and secure employment and graduate study opportunities.
+These include:

 - Major in Success Program for students undecided on a major or career

 - Self-assessment testing and activities including CareerBeam, Strong, MBTI and others

 - Exploration of career options for a chosen major